 This gives you a much better chance of converting prospects into leads or sales.
 Of course, this won’t just be a formality – with a smaller pool of contacts, you need to make each conversation count; clear and confident communication skills will be a must-have.

 Furthermore, B2B companies should consider the need to re-obtain consent from existing email databases as an opportunity to reach out and touch base with businesses they may not have had much interaction with recently.
 A nice personalised email is much more likely to succeed in getting an opt-in than a generic template.
-Be warned though, offering incentives to get opt-in is not allowed.
+Be warned though that offering incentives to get opt-in is not allowed.

 Final thoughts

-The GDPR will certainly change long-standing marketing and sales practices, but this is done with the interests of consumers in mind – to protect them from unwanted and often spam-filled communications.
-This is a strong, progressive move from the EU, as it will force the whole of the marketing and sales industry to review the way it obtains consent from users and improve the ways in which businesses interact and nurture their contacts.
+It has forced the marketing and sales industry to review the way it obtains consent from users and improve the ways in which businesses interact and nurture their contacts.

-It will make the conversations that do happen more important than ever – meaning that sales professionals will need the necessary skills to make the most of every touch point with a contact.
 This includes the ability to impress immediately, build rapport and trust, nurture leads, communicate effectively, and negotiate obstacles.
 If you’re looking to brush up on any of these skills, we offer a range of courses across the UK and internationally that are perfectly suited for sales and marketing professionals.